h2oai/sparkling-water/doc/devel/unit_tests.rst

 Running Unit Tests
 ------------------

-To invoke tests for example from IntelliJ Idea, the following JVM options are required:
+To invoke tests for examples from IntelliJ Idea, the following JVM option is required:

 - ``-Dspark.testing=true``